BiTinerary/PocketServerPi/README.md

 ### Bluetooth
 - <a href='https://gist.github.com/BiTinerary/f7129a98823d5a130607fc9a26d2d4c0'> This Gist </a>

+### GPIO
+They have zero public documentation (in english) for utilizing their GPIO at the moment.
+They said they will have an update in 2 weeks (from 12.8.16), so for the time being I plan on tinkering with sysfs and other wrappers, to see what is compatible.
 ## Proof of Concept and Examples
 SSH over HTTP/S using <a href='https://github.com/paradoxxxzero'>Paradoxxxzero</a>'s <a href='https://github.com/paradoxxxzero/butterfly'>Butterfly</a> and a Samba server connection using <a href='https://play.google.com/store/apps/details?id=com.metago.astro&hl=en'>Astro File Manager</a>, running on Android Lollipop v5.0.1<br>
 <p align="center"><img src='https://github.com/BiTinerary/PocketServerPi/blob/master/GitPics/sshoverhttpviabutterfly.gif'>&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src="https://github.com/BiTinerary/PocketServerPi/blob/master/GitPics/sambaserverresize.gif"></p>